Haghrah/PyIT2FLS/README.md

 * Ex3: Defining a simple (MIMO) IT2FLS
 * Ex4: Prediction of the Mackey-Glass chaotic time series with PSO-based parameter tuning
 * Ex5: Designing Interval Type 2 Fuzzy PID (IT2FPID) controller for a time-delay linear system
-* Ex6: Creating and plotting ten types of interval type two fuzzy sets **(Some of the sets are not supported in PyIT2FLS 0.3.
+* Ex6: Creating and plotting ten types of interval type two fuzzy sets **(Some of the sets are not supported by PyIT2FLS 0.3.
 This example would work correctly using the PyIT2FLS 0.4.)**
 * Ex7: Similar to Ex3 but implemented using Mamdani class.
-The new Mamadani class is 3 times faster compared to the IT2FLS class. **(This example works only with the unofficial version of the PyIT2FLS provided on this github repository.
+The new Mamadani class is 3 times faster compared to the IT2FLS class. **(This example works only with the PyIT2FLS provided on this github repository.
 The new version of the PyIT2FLS would be released after some tests and fixing bugs.)**
-* Ex8: Defining a simple multi-input multi-output IT2 TSK FLS. **(This example works only with the unofficial version of the PyIT2FLS provided on this github repository.
+* Ex8: Defining a simple multi-input multi-output IT2 TSK FLS. **(This example works only with the PyIT2FLS provided on this github repository.
 The new version of the PyIT2FLS would be released after some tests and fixing bugs.)**

 ## Docstrings
 Further information about functions and classes in the PyIT2FLS are accessible by docstrings.
 After importing a function or class, they can be seen by calling the help function.
 For example: